Vanguard S.O.S.

 We’d love for you to join us in our campaign to push Vanguard to invest for a livable future.
 Whether you have savings in Vanguard or can’t even imagine having savings, when we come together and take strategic action, we can have a major impact and change business as usual.
 And making Vanguard deal with its climate problem could be one of the most powerful actions you take to fight climate change!

-• Click here to check out our upcoming events and actions and find one you’d like to join.
+• Check out our upcoming events and actions and find one you’d like to join.

-• If you’re ready to volunteer to help make our next action, phonathon, meeting, or prop-making party a success, click here and let us know.
+• If you’re ready to volunteer to help make our next action, phonathon, meeting, or prop-making party a success, sign up here to let us know.

-• If you’re able, please click here to support our work by making a donation.
+• If you’re able, please support our work by making a donation

-• And if you invest money with Vanguard, click here to learn more about how you can leverage your power as a customer.
+• And if you invest money with Vanguard, learn more about how you can leverage your power as a customer.